 The following are the goals, objectives, and outcomes for fiscal years 2011 through 2019.
 Appendix A illustrates funding for each year for the funding of each project and department.

-Goal 1: Enhance Public Safety by Reducing Recidivism.
+Goal 1: Enhance Public Safety by Reducing Recidivism

 Recidivism reduction is the primary goal of Mono County Realignment efforts.
 Given the predominantly high-risk realigned population and high-risk probationers being served, reduction in recidivism is paramount.
 Implementation of evidence-based practices is integrated throughout the probation process.
 Evidence-based practices are supervision policies, procedures, programs, and practices demonstrated by scientific research to reduce recidivism among individuals under probation, parole, or post-release supervision (Penal Code §1229(d)).
 Drug Court, a collaborative court, began in 2014 to provide a more directed and supportive treatment milieu using EBP.
 It allowed the court more options in treating alcohol and drug abuse while supporting long-term recovery.